Volvo S60 Insurance Rates

 Ready to start shopping around for Volvo S60 insurance rates?
 Enter your five-digit ZIP code in our FREE quote comparison tool to get started.

-Rates include $500 deductibles, 30/60 liability limits, and includes uninsured motorist coverage.
-Rates are averaged for all states and S60 trim levels.
+Rate estimates include $500 policy deductibles, split liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
+Rates include averaging for all 50 U.S. states and for all S60 models.

 Use the form below to get customized rates for your location.